Freezing, melting and boiling - make ice cream!

 Taking care with pouring and stirring and adding ingredients.
 Clearing any spills.

-Price is for one student for one session.
+Price is for one device (screen) to join for one session.

 Upon booking you will receive a photography consent form and opportunity to let us know about any Special Educational Needs and Disabilities (SEND).